FarahSinada/WebScraper/README.md

 # WebScraper
-Scrape news articles from hacker news website with more than 130 upvotes.
+Scrape news articles from the hacker news website that have more than 130 upvotes.
 Uses requests and beautiful soup.